 A firm believer in the importance of education, Mr. Jahangir Khan Tareen established Tareen Education Foundation (TEF) in 2010.
 TEF adopted 85 government schools (15,000 students) in District Lodhran, south of the Punjab.
 Main objective of this initiative has been to demonstrate that public schools, even in rural areas, can become centres of excellence where poorest of the poor can receive modern education with dignity and pride.
 TEF has spent Rs.
 300 million during last six years on upgrading existing schools, construction of additional classrooms, provision of furniture, modern books, 200 teachers, 98 support staff, setting up libraries, restoring science and computer laboratories, training of teachers and introducing innovative programme of studies.

 TEF’s professional and focused commitment has led to improved physical infrastructure, increased enrolment, reduced dropout and brought about a positive change in the learning culture in government schools in Lodhran.The People’s Primary Healthcare Initiative (PPHI) which began in Punjab now manages all Basic Health Units in 78 Districts of Pakistan.
 A recent DFID funded Third Party Evaluation of the PPHI by International Consultants has confirmed the model as the future of primary health management in Pakistan.
-Mr. Tareen is the founder of this initiative and is currently the Chairman of the National Steering Committee on PPHI overseeing the entire program.
+Mr. Tareen is the founder of this initiative.

 He resigned from the National Assembly as well as PML(F) in December 2011 and joined Pakistan Tehreek-e-Insaf (PTI).
 He was appointed Chairman, Policy & Planning, and formulated policy papers regarding health, education, energy, local government, etc. Subsequently he was appointed Secretary General PTI.